 Warning: Major spoilers ahead for Alias Grace.

 Netflix’s latest miniseries Alias Grace is a lush and beautiful period piece that investigates a character we rarely see in television: the woman murderer.
 And the murderess, as Grace Marks (Sarah Gadon) prefers to be called, is inspired by real-life events.
-Despite all of these exciting little details, the six-part miniseries can feel a little slow, especially when compared to Hulu’s fast-paced Handmaid’s Tale, which is also a Margaret Atwood streaming aadaptation.
-But, there’s nothing slow about the centerpiece of Grace’s finale episode, “Part 6,” where Jeremiah-turned-Jerome (Zachary Levi) hypnotizes our titular antiheroine, Grace.
+Despite all of these exciting little details, the six-part miniseries can feel a little slow, especially when compared to Hulu’s fast-paced Handmaid’s Tale, which is also a Margaret Atwood streaming adaptation.
+But, there’s nothing slow about the centrepiece of Grace’s finale episode, “Part 6,” where Jeremiah-turned-Jerome (Zachary Levi) hypnotises our titular antiheroine, Grace.

 When Jerome begins leading Grace into deep hypnosis, we expect to finally find out if she killed Nancy Montgomery (Anna Paquin) and Thomas Kinnear (Paul Gross), or if she’s innocent, as her Spiritualist benefactors so pray she is.
 That is not exactly what we uncover.
 Rather, Jerome seemingly unlocks a brand new personality of Grace’s; that of Grace’s late best friend Mary Whitney (Rebecca Liddiard).
 The alter-ego has its own agenda and its own memories, which Grace-As-Mary has apparently been hiding from the primary personality.
 Grace-As-Mary even has her own very creepy voice.